gem5bootcamp/lps2024/slides/03-Developing-gem5-models/01-sim-objects-intro.md

 ## Detour: m5.instantiate: SimObject::init

-Here is another snippet of code further in the code of instantiate
+Here is a later snippet of code in `instantiate`.

 ```python
     # Do a second pass to finish initializing the sim objects